 With pristine sound, support for every major high-res wireless codec, power to drive any headphone, and elegant industrial design A&K's Kann Alpha delivers sonic bliss.

-We review hi-res audio players from Astell&Kern, Pioneer, Onkyo, and Questyle; one shines above all the others.
+We review hi-res audio players from Astell&Kern, Pioneer, Questyle, and more.
+Find out which shine above the others.